 Phone: 617-284-6878 x 106 | Email: donate@

-Kate is honored by the opportunity to be joining the Artisan’s Asylum team as part-time Operations Coordinator – her passion for assisting people fulfill their higher potential is auspiciously aligned with the mission of the Asylum.
-There are many moving parts in the administration of the Asylum – her background of almost a decade of bartending in NYC informs her professional administrative skill set with paramount chaos management capabilities.
-Fellow inmates will recognise her from 2 years of regular Front Desk Volunteership and institutional membership within the Friendship and Unicorn Creative Collective.
-She has enjoyed taking many classes at AA including Jewelry, Watercolor, and Screenprinting.
-She’s assisted in representing the Asylum at the World Maker Faire 2014 (pictured – on top of the world), Amanda Palmer’s “The Art of Asking” book tour event in Boston last November as well as working the past in-house Open Studio and Science Fair events.
+Kate is honored by the opportunity to be augmenting the Artisan’s Asylum team as Education Program Manager – her passion for assisting people fulfill their higher potential is auspiciously aligned with the mission of the Asylum.
+Her background of almost a decade of bartending in NYC informs her professional administrative skill set with paramount chaos management capabilities.
+She has Asylum experience from the inside out with 2+ years of regular Front Desk Volunteership and institutional membership within the Friendship and Unicorn Creative Collective.
+She first experienced working with AA’s instructors as a student: she has enjoyed taking several classes here including Jewelry, Screen Printing and now Investment Casting.
+She’s assisted in representing the Asylum at the World Maker Faire 2014, Amanda Palmer’s “The Art of Asking” book tour event in Boston, as well as in house during Open Studio and Science Fair events.